Creating Vibrant Patterns with the 'ppmpat' Command (with examples)

 Explanation:

-• ppmpat: The command to generate a PPM image with a pattern.
+• ppmpat: This initiates the command to create a PPM image using a pattern.

-Use case 2: Produce a PPM file of a camo pattern using the specified colors
+Use case 2: Producing a PPM file of a camo pattern using the specified colors

 Code: